dariarom94/Material_database/README.md

 # Material_database
-A list with links to courses, lectures, review papers and articles I find useful and interesting
+A list with links to courses, tutorials, lectures, review papers and articles I find useful and/or interesting.
+Feel free to contribute!

 ## Programming